ellakoa/postcard-poem/content/posts/snapshots-of-summer-by-the-seaside.md

 author: Caroline Whitehouse
 date: 2023-09-17T07:00:08.825Z
 ---
 A summer visit to the seaside at Hastings was always a special treat.
 The seafront has changed much over the years, the pier now sports some very trendy beach huts, their pastel colours reminiscent of old-fashioned sweets and the crazy golf has got far more sophisticated.
-Yet if you stop and close your eyes the smells and the sounds of the seaside remain as they did when I was a child.
+Yet if you stop and close your eyes the smells and the sounds of the seaside remain as they did years ago.
 How comforting.